Eastwood's 'American Sniper' wins big in U.S. box office battle

 "People in small towns, big and small cities, in the heartland, in both red and blue states, people who go to the movies once every year or two, they all came out," Fellman said.

-The film, expected to add another $15 million on Monday, set records in IMAX theatres, unusual for a drama, and far surpassed Eastwood's "Gran Torino" which opened at $29.5 million in 2008.
+The film, expected to add another $15 million on Monday, set records in IMAX theaters, unusual for a drama, and far surpassed Eastwood's "Gran Torino" which opened at $29.5 million in 2008.

 "The Wedding Ringer" stars Kevin Hart and Josh Gad in a buddy comedy about a for-hire best man, played by Hart.
 It also set a record, for an R-rated comedy January opening.